 Replace lotions and moisturizers one year from first use.
 Moisturizers in a tube should last for at least two years after opening, but will eventually dry out and lose their effectiveness.

 Lotions in a jar that you use your fingers to apply, like body butter, can easily become a host for bacteria.
 Make sure your hands are clean when you use jarred lotions, and be sure to toss the tub after one year.

-10. Bar soaps, bath gels and body wash
+10. How long does bar soap, bath gel, and body wash last?

-Hang on to unopened shampoos, conditioners and other hair styling products up to three years.
+Toss opened shampoo, conditioner, and hair styling products after one year.
+You can hang on to unopened shampoos, conditioners, and other hair styling products for up to three years.

 Once opened, though, these products will only be effective for one to two years.

 - Paul Mitchell Feel The Freshness 3-pc.
 Gift Set ($17.99, JCPenney), originally $29.99

 See all hair care deals.

 12. When does sunscreen go bad?

 Trust sunscreen to protect you only until its expiration date.
 Not all sunscreens have an expiration date printed on the bottle.